 Federal energy regulations can make or break your electric power and natural gas projects, and even threaten the viability of your business.
 Skilled, savvy legal counsel can help you overcome complex regulatory challenges, secure waivers and approvals, advocate more favorable market rules and take advantage of programs and initiatives that support your strategic goals.

-Our energy regulatory, markets and reliability team is known as the go-to practice for independent power producers (IPPs) and also works extensively with power marketers, renewables developers, natural gas utilities and other energy industry participants.
+With strong Federal Energy Regulatory Commission (FERC) and appellate capabilities, our top-ranked energy regulatory, markets and reliability team is known as the go-to practice for independent power producers (IPPs) and other competitive power companies.
+We work extensively with power marketers, merchant transmission developers, renewables developers, natural gas utilities and other energy industry participants and consistently play leading roles in virtually all of the major FERC proceedings affecting the competitive power sector, including major independent system operator (ISO)/regional transmission organization (RTO) market rules cases.
 Drawing on our extensive experience and understanding of your industry, we provide you with sophisticated insights and practical guidance on the full range of energy regulatory matters arising under relevant laws.

 We proactively identify regulatory issues and assist you in obtaining a range of required FERC approvals and waivers in connection with transactions involving electric power and natural gas assets.
 We also help you prepare and submit rate filings, including those needed to obtain and maintain FERC authorization to make wholesale power sales at market-based rates, along with cost-based rate filings involving rate schedules for reactive power compensation, shared facilities agreements, reliability must-run agreements and more.